Seizure of power (Cultural Revolution): Revolutionary committees

-The end product of the power seizure were the revolutionary committees, which were established to wield the power grabbed from local governments and communist party committees.
+The end product of the power seizures were the revolutionary committees, which were established to wield the power grabbed from local governments and communist party committees.
 The revolutionary committees possessed enormous power.
 Between January and March 1967, there was relatively little disagreement between the Party elite regarding the revolutionary committees approved following provincial power seizures.
 Mao and his radical allies viewed the revolutionary committees as victories, while pragmatists like Zhou Enlai welcomed the establishment of such committees as a restoration of order and end to economic disruptions.